ArkEcosystem/go-crypto/README.md

 ## Documentation

-Have a look at the [official documentation](https://docs.ark.io/v1.0/docs/cryptography-go) below for advanced examples and features.
+Have a look at the [official documentation](https://docs.ark.io/v1.0/docs/cryptography-go) for advanced examples and features.

 ## Security